ClusterHQ/flocker/docs/advanced/cleanup.rst

    In addition, the verbatim commands documented below will destroy **all** Docker containers on the target node, regardless of whether or not they were deployed via Flocker.
    *Proceed at your own risk and only if you fully understand the effects of executing these commands.*

 You can run the necessary cleanup commands via SSH.
 The tutorial's virtual machines are created with IP addresses ``172.16.255.250`` and ``172.16.255.251``.
 Be sure to replace the example IP address in the commands below with the actual IP address of the node you wish to purge.

+The following sequence of steps must be performed in order:

 #. **Stop Containers**